 Download our 60-minute class designed for high-school aged students.

 Having completed your study of this topic, you may wish to embark with your students on a “Bet Nidrash” on the topic, a practical project based on what you have learned and discussed.
 The term “Bet Nidrash” is a play on the term Bet Midrash (study hall) replacing the word for study (Midrash) with the word Nidrash, which means “required” or an “imperative”.
 This suggests that one’s study should not be just for its own sake, but rather a means to an end, to improve oneself and the world around us.
 Rabbi Sacks’ philosophy and writings were always focused not on the theoretical, but on the deeply practical.
 He urged for the ideas he wrote about to be implemented outside of the walls of the Bet Midrash, in the real world.

 One of the themes that features in Rabbi Sacks’ writings on community is the difference between an Am (people) and an Edah (community).
 An Edah is an inclusive community of faith based on shared values that are both inward and outward looking.
 Ask your students to create a community event that reflects this approach to community building.
 This events should reflect the values of your community, whether it be focused on chesed or tzedaka of some sort within the community or looking out towards the wider community beyond your own Jewish community, with some kind of social action component.
 Encourage your students to make sure the event has the following components:

-- Inclusive to the whole community (encourage people from across the community to participate)
+- It should be inclusive to the whole community (encourage people from across the community to participate).

-- Be based on the core values of the community, which should be expressed in the language used for marketing the event.
+- It should be based on the core values of the community, which should be expressed in the language used for marketing the event.

-- A report on the event (or plan for the event) where a clear connection to the ideas of Rabbi Sacks is articulated.
+- A report on the event (or plan for the event) should be included, where a clear connection to the ideas of Rabbi Sacks is articulated.